Close

 Thrustmaster T248

 Launched in 2021, the T248 is an excellent blend of the gear-driven formula seen in competitors such as the Logitech G923 as well as the belt-driven technology that Thrustmaster is famed for.
 This hybrid means that you get the consistency of a belt-driven force-feedback solution as well as the lengthened durability of a gear-driven device at a solid price.
+This wheel pretty much replaces the T150 as the entry point of Thrustmaster.

 With an integrated display for such metrics as RPM, position, and speed, the T248 offers unique peripherals rare at its price point.
 It also features two two-way encoders that can be mapped to functions such as cycling up and down pages which will give you extra control without a keyboard and mouse.